-A SPIFF is a time-sensitive incentive program geared toward channel partners to boost sales activities.
-SPIFFs also serve to strengthen relationships between manufacturers and resellers.
-The main reasons for creating SPIFF programs is to improve performance, push a specific set of products, and engage salespeople.
+A SPIFF is a time-sensitive incentive program geared toward channel partners to boost sales activities, simultaneously strengthening relationships between manufacturers and resellers.
+The main reasons for creating SPIFF programs are to improve performance, push a specific set of products, and engage salespeople.

-The following four steps will help create a lucrative SPIFF program for partners:
+To maximize the ROI, don’t make the mistake of blindly launching your channel partner incentive campaign without laying the essential groundwork.
+The following nine steps will help create a lucrative SPIFF program for partners:

 To set appropriate goals, take stock of where you are right now.
 What is your current business situation?
 What needs to be improved?
 What areas of the business are weakest?
 Which products or services would benefit most from a channel partner incentive program?
 For example, if you know the summer months are a slow time, you may want to structure your SPIFF around that time for the “extra push.”
 Or, you may want to do it during your busiest time to capitalize on the momentum.